 Maintaining staff members to execute the duties and responsibilities of Public Information Officer (PIO) and backup PIO.
 These staff members should be trained according to guidelines listed in the North Carolina Public Health Public Information Training Directive.

-Maintaining the following plans and upload each into the NC DETECT database by May 31, 2025:
+Upload a template or updatefor each plan into the NC DETECT database by May 31, 2025:

-All-Hazards Base Plan

-High Consequence Pathogens/Ebola Plan
+All-Hazards Preparedness and Response Base Plan to ensure jurisdiction is prepared for Chemical, Biological, Radiological, or Nuclear threats, whether naturally occurring, unintentional, or deliberate.

-Crisis Emergency Risk Communications Plan
+Crisis Emergency Risk Communications Plan and Information Dissemination Plans

 Respiratory Protection Program Plan